Unsupervised TTS Acoustic Modeling for TTS with Conditional Disentangled Sequential VAE: Experiments

 \subsubsection{Training Experiments of each components}

 For C-DSVAE system, we first train it without content condition (i.e. DSVAE \cite{DSVAE-VC}).
 Next, we explore the C-DSVAE training with different content conditions, training strategies and datasets, as noted in the bracket.
-For instance, C-DSVAE(UA)/C-DSVAE(FA) indicates that the training is conditioned on UA/FA, and C-DSVAE(+MP) represents the mask prediction training along with either C-DSVAE(UA) or C-DSVAE(FA).
+For instance, C-DSVAE(UA)/C-DSVAE(FA) indicates that the training is conditioned on UA/FA, and C-DSVAE(UA/FA+MP) represents the mask prediction training along with either C-DSVAE(UA) or C-DSVAE(FA).
 By default C-DSVAE is trained on VCTK corpus unless otherwise specified.
-For example, C-DSVAE(++LibriTTS) shows that C-DSVAE is pretrained on LibriTTS inherited with the C-DSVAE(+MP) setting and is then fine-tuned on VCTK under the same configuration.
+For example, C-DSVAE(UA/FA+MP+LibriTTS) shows that C-DSVAE is pretrained on LibriTTS inherited with the C-DSVAE(UA/FA+MP) setting and is then fine-tuned on VCTK under the same configuration.

 In our experiments, the speaker-aware duration predictor and the FA2UA module are trained with LibriTTS for two major reasons: 1) LibriTTS serves as a big external dataset introducing more speaker and phonetic varibilities to the UTTS AMs; 2) we justify that using out of domain speech data (instead of paired VCTK speech and textual data), UTTS can build robust text-to-speech transformations.
 And the following experimental results demonstrate more details about the systems we developed.